aridjayarecipes/cutesrecipes.web.app/content/post/1738-steps-to-prepare-ultimate-blueberry-lemon-cinnamon-roll-breakfast-bake.md

 recipeinstructions:
 - "Heat oven to 350°F. Spray 13x9-inch (3-quart) baking dish with cooking spray."
 - "In large microwavable bowl, microwave cream cheese and powdered sugar uncovered on High 30 to 60 seconds, stirring after 30 seconds, until softened.
 Stir until smooth.
 Stir in blueberries and 1 tablespoon of the lemon zest. *(my cream cheese had gone bad so i substituted blueberry cream cheese spread and I didnt have powdered sugar so i used brown sugar in its place and I also only had 1 cup of fresh blueberries)"
 - "Separate dough into 5 rolls; return icing to refrigerator.
-Cut each roll into 6 pieces; stir into berry mixture. *(I messed up and only cut them into 4 pieces but it still worked out, though I'd do the recommended 6 next time)"
+Cut each roll into 6 pieces; stir into berry mixture. *(I messed up and only cut them into 4 pieces but it still worked out, though I&#39;d do the recommended 6 next time)"
 - "Spoon and arrange in baking dish.
 Bake 34 to 38 minutes or until bubbling around edges and dough is baked through in center.
-Cool 10 minutes. *(my mixture did not cover the bottom of the dish and I believe it's because I cut the rolls into 4s not 6s and I was 1 cup of blueberries and.5 oz of cream cheese short)"
+Cool 10 minutes. *(my mixture did not cover the bottom of the dish and I believe it&#39;s because I cut the rolls into 4s not 6s and I was 1 cup of blueberries and.5 oz of cream cheese short)"
 - "Transfer reserved icing to small bowl, stir in remaining 1 tablespoon lemon zest."
 - "Spoon icing mixture into small resealable food-storage plastic bag; partially seal bag.
 Cut off tiny corner of bag; squeeze bag to pipe over top of breakfast bake. *(I literally heated it up in the container it came in and poured it over the bake and it was great)"
 - "Serve Warm.
 Enjoy!"